Yttrium-tYcLief/sod-guides/enclave/trash1.md

 ![Trash (before Boss 1)]({{site.url}}/enclave/trash1.jpg)

 The first boss is inside the Cathedral, but the door is locked.

+This first area introduces some trash you'll experience throughout the raid:

 * **Scarlet Praetorians** use Whirlwind - avoid.
 The range of Whirlwind is shown with a blue outline around them, roughly 15 yards.
 Cannot be kicked, simply run out.
 * **Scarlet Paladins** throw down a red Consecrate.
 Massive AoE damage over time, avoid just like whirlwind.
 This uses the Retail visual so it's easier to distinguish from friendly Consecrates.